 - Skirt or split-skirt and blouse of washable fabric, all made by the exhibitor. - 2.
 Jumper and blouse or skirt and vest plus blouse of washable fabric, all made by the exhibitor. - 3.
 Dress or split-skirt, dress for school, made of washable fabric. - 4.
 Dress for best wear. - 5.
-Two-piece outfit (In CLASS O, one of the two pieces may be a purchased blouse or top and will be judged on the selection of that blouse or top to complete the outfit.
-CLASS P must have both pieces made by the exhibitor.) - 6.
+Two-piece outfit - 6.
 Three-piece outfit ALL pieces made by the exhibitor. - Wool or wool-blend article, i.e. skirt, pants, dress jumper (In Class O ONLY: Exhibitor may include a purchased blouse or top and will be judged on the selection of that blouse or top to complete the outfit.
 CLASS P must have blouse or top made by exhibitor. - 8.
 Action sportswear.
 See rule #6 - 9.
-Sleepwear, robe, pajamas, long nightshirt or nightgown. - 10.
-Re-cycled wearable article.
+Sleepwear, robe, pajamas, long nightshirt or nightgown.

+- Re-cycled wearable article.
 Any wearable article used in an outfit that was originally another article(s) of clothing.
 (Example; vest made from a jacket, skirt made form pants, etc.).
 This article can be a partial or complete outfit and constructed from multiple articles of clothing or just one. - 11.
 Creative-clothing garment.
 See rule #8. - 12.
 Purchased Clothing Class: Exhibitor will select and model a complete outfit that is suited to his/her age and body type.
 Exhibitor is allowed a budget of \$50 that includes all visible items of clothing, excluding shoes.
 Exhibitor must bring to judging all bills and receipts and a detailed listing of the cost of total outfit.
 On a 3x5" card, exhibitor should explain why he/she selected the garments, cost, color, fit, construction and choice of accessories.